 People are applying just as much scrutiny to the technology they use on the job as they are to the apps they use in their personal lives.
 Now that remote work is here to stay, it’s essential for employees to have systems that support their work.

 The employee and customer experience are closely linked.
 According to recent research from Forbes and Salesforce, companies that deliver great employee and customer experiences are growing almost twice as fast as companies that stumble in both areas.
 Of the executives surveyed, 70 percent agreed that a better employee experience leads directly to a better customer experience.
-Here’s why companies need to modernize their internal applications.
+Read on to learn how to make the most of this research by modernizing your internal applications.

 Because consumer applications have made our lives so much more convenient, employees expect similar quality from the applications they use at work.
 This trend toward the consumerization of IT began long before the pandemic, but it has significantly accelerated during the past year.
 Employees aren’t wrong for having high expectations of the tech tools they use on the job.
 After all, they were promised that technology would help them be productive.
 As these expectations meet the reality of technical debt and legacy systems, however, employees can become frustrated and disengaged.

 When key processes and functions wither in outdated and inefficient applications, they drag down employee productivity instead of elevating it.
 Employee enthusiasm is sapped when workers have to spend an inordinate amount of time on rote, low-value tasks.
 They know that this tax on their productivity limits the number of hours they can spend on their core job function, and it could even diminish their prospects for a promotion.
 Younger employees, in particular, understand how poor workplace technology could impact their career advancement, which is why they seek to work at companies with modern systems that support an engaged and energized workforce.